HomeBiogas 2021 Impact & ESG Report

 You can feed the appliance with animal manure, especially that of any animal that chews its cud (i.e. cows, deer, camels, buffalo, goats and sheep).
 The animal manure should be free of stones, straw, and earth, which will not break down in the digester.
 You may also add dog or cat waste (without sand).
 We recommend limiting chicken droppings, since they contain a high level of ammonia and will alter the balance of the digester fluid.

-Those who choose to put human waste into HomeBiogas should use the 2.0 model in conjunction with the Bio Toilet.
-Human waste and toilet paper will break down and be turned into biogas just as animal manure would.
+Those who choose to put human waste into HomeBiogas should use the 2.0 model in conjunction with the Bio-Toilet.
+Human waste will break down and be turned into biogas just as animal manure would.

 -Not too much chicken feces (up to 50%)